Pomona-ITS/HPC-Tech-Tutorials/applications/CUDA/Bizon/README.md

 # This page is for documenting Bizon eGPU

-External GPUs with laptops are now possible because of Thunderbolt/USB-C 40 GG connection.
+External GPUs with laptops are now possible because of Thunderbolt/USB-C 40 GB connection.

 The manual is [here](https://github.com/Pomona-ITS/hpc/blob/master/applications/CUDA/Bizon/bizonbox3_guide.pdf).